ChrisH2727/Milestone-3/README.md

         os.environ.setdefault("PORT", PORT address in the form "5000")

-        os.environ.setdefault("SECRET_KEY", sequence of alfanumeric characters chosen by the developer "?????????")
+        os.environ.setdefault("SECRET_KEY", sequence of alphanumeric characters chosen by the developer "?????????")

         os.environ.setdefault("MONGO_URI", ""mongodb+srv://*username*:*password*>@cluster0.hfxth.mongodb.net/*database-name*retryWrites=true&w=majority")Added by developer")

         os.environ.setdefault("MONGO_DBNAME", "*database-name*")

+  *username* and *password* are the username and password for the database and not the Mongodb login username and password

   *database-name* should be the same as the database name created in section **Creating a MongoDB database**

 - Create a .gitignore file in the root directory of the project and  the **env.py** file in the .gitignore.
 Add anyother file names that you do not wish to be uploaded to GitHub.